albertlyu/divvy-crossfilter/README.md

 The goal is to complete a working visualization utilizing Crossfilter.js and submit an entry by March 11, 2014 at 11:59PM CST.

+Update 3/13/2014: You can view the visualization at http://albertlyu.github.io/divvy-crossfilter/ if you're interested.
+However, due to the limitation of crossfilter.js in efficiently processing 750,000+ rows from a csv file, it may take 3-5 minutes for the visualization to load.
+Feel free to submit an issue or a pull request if you come up with a faster way to load the visualization.
+Also, at some point, I do hope to add a page loading widget of some sort.
+Perhaps http://demos.jquerymobile.com/1.2.1/docs/pages/loader.html or something.

 ---

 ## Data